Configure teamed NICs

 You can configure teamed NICs on Windows or Solaris so that they are compatible with the agent.

 On Windows, when you team NICs, it creates a new virtual interface.
 This virtual interface adopts the MAC address of its first teamed physical interface.

 By default, during installation or upgrade, the Windows Agent will bind to all virtual and physical interfaces.
 This includes the virtual interface created by NIC teaming.
 However, the agent doesn't function properly if multiple interfaces have the same MAC address, which happens with NIC teaming on Windows

 To avoid that, bind the agent only to the teamed virtual interface - not the physical interfaces.

 IPMP failover (active-standby) mode in Solaris allows two NICs to have the same hardware (MAC) address.
-Since the Deep Security Agent identifies network adapters by their MAC address, such duplication prevents the agent from functioning properly.
+Since the agent identifies network adapters by their MAC address, such duplication prevents the agent from functioning properly.

 To avoid that, manually assign a unique MAC address to each network adapter.